jajajag/CD-PSGD/README.md

 # ECD-PSGD
-Trivial implementation of ECD-PSGD (Extrapolation Compression Decentralized Parallel Stochastic Gradient Descent) for **my own** testing purpose.
+Trivial implementation of ECD-PSGD (Extrapolation Compression Decentralized Parallel Stochastic Gradient Descent) and DCD-PSGD (Difference Compression Decentralized Parallel Stochastic Gradient Descent) for **my own** testing purpose.
 We aim at testing the properties of datasets by different parallel algorithms.

 # Usage

 To compile the executable file, simply run (This requires the user to install both OpenMPI and Eigen).
+This will call ECD\_PSGD.
+If you want to use DCD\_PSGD, please modify main.cpp.
+The PSGD works well on 1-3 threads.
+However, if you use more than 3 threads, the Log Loss may not converge.

 ```
 make